 Use this procedure to manage role, user account, and active directory permission profiles that are grouped as part of the security host profile.

-You can configure the host profile options, part of the security profile, by using the vSphere Web Client.
+You can configure the host profile options, part of the security profile.

 Make sure that you have the SecurityConfigProfile plugin available to validate the role, user account, and active directory permission profiles as there are dependencies between them.

-- Select the Security Settings and open the Security folder.
+- Unfold the Security and Services > Security Settings profile category and open the Security folder.

 You are present with the following profiles: